boldowa/jong-un/doc/readme.txt

 [Search path]
-  Jong-un searches list file and library sources and object sources in
+  Unko searches list file and library sources and object sources in
     (1) Current directory
     (2) ROM file directory
-    (3) jong-un exe directory
+    (3) unko exe directory

   If file names conflict,
     (objects list) Insert one with the highest search rank.